-When you start a rescue dog training program, presume that your pet has never been trained before.
-Your pup might know a few tricks already, but starting from ground zero lets you reinforce good behavior and break any bad habits that have already formed.
+When you start a shelter dog training program, presume that your pet has never been trained before.
+Your newly adopted dog might know a few tricks already, but starting from ground zero lets you reinforce good behavior and break any bad habits that have already formed.

 Keep in mind that your dog is an individual with unique needs, desires, and quirks.
 This might dictate the type of training sessions you attend together.
 Some rescue dogs require more one-on-one interaction than a group class can provide, while others are ready for the socialization offered in a class with other dogs.
 Private classes might be a low-stress option for a, particularly nervous or fearful rescue dog.
 Group classes might be good for a dog that gets excited about seeing other animals and needs to learn how to respond to commands even when there are plenty of distractions around.
 Talking to the trainers at The Dog Wizard about your dog’s specific behavior issues and characteristics can help us find the right class for your pet.